tz-wrapped/tezos-btc/README.md

 You can build `tzbtc-client` and `tzbtc` from the sources.

+There are two ways:
-Build stack project `stack build`, thus you'll be able to run executables using `stack exec tzbtc` or `stack exec tzbtc-client`.
+* Build stack project `stack build`, thus you'll be able to run executables using `stack exec tzbtc` or `stack exec tzbtc-client`.
 Also you can use `stack install tzbtc --local-bin-path ./bin`, thus `tzbtc-client` and `tzbtc` binaries will be in `./bin` directory.
 Note that stack newer than 1.9 is not supported due to this bug: [commercialhaskell/stack#4984](https://github.com/commercialhaskell/stack/issues/4984).
+* Build static binaries from the stack project using nix.
+For this you will need to run `$(nix-build --no-link -A fullBuildScript) -o ./tzbtc-static`.
+Static binaries will be located in `./tzbtc-static/bin` directory.

 ## Tests [↑](#TZBTC)